redisson/redisson/docs/data-and-services/collections.md

     // Remove elements not in the specified collection list.retainAll(Arrays.asList("element4", "element5"));

-    // Remove first occurrence of element
+    // Fast remove the element at the given index (no return value) list.fastRemove(0);

-    list.fastRemove(0);
+    // Remove up to N occurrences of a value (LREM) boolean removedOccurrences = list.remove("element2", 2);

     // Clear all elements
     list.clear();